 This game saw surprisingly little changes from the standard lineup, with only 4 changes from the regularly cycled players (Levene, Morton, Uccello, and Kunga).
 We didn’t get Caldwell’s dynamite goalkeeping, though Levene did a helluva job and Josh Morton may have moved from obscurity to legend for 901 FC.
 The biggest surprise may have been the re-emergence of Hauser-Ramsey at center back, with a commanding performance that leaves coach Mulqueen confident in moving around his back 4, or maybe more surprising is that Kunga might actually be faster than a cassowary (LOOK THIS THING UP).

-- The Workmanlike Performers: 2018-19 Premier League Best XI
+- The Workmanlike Performers: Premier League Gameweek 3 Review

 This game also saw some consistencies from the starters that left us giddy for more.
 Lindley arguably nailed the best free kick of his career, opening the floodgates for goals, while Graf continued to impress in that holding forward position.
 Graf even got to see his doppelganger (Bennet) attempt to fight 0.4 seconds into subbing in (Grit and Grind, baby!).
 Hodge showed that whether it’s Burch or Hauser-Ramsey, he’s comfortable in the Left CB position, and Hackworth proved he has enough energy to power a small city.
 It was hard to believe we would walk away with anything other than a win, and fortunately unlike so many other occurrences this season at home, that was the outcome.